 A swastika was drawn on the steps of Low Library on Tuesday night, according to statements released by both Barnard and Columbia where administrators condemned the act of vandalism and promised to work toward creating safe communities.
-There have been four other incidents of anti-Semitic vandalism reported at Columbia in the past year.
+There have been four incidents of anti-Semitic vandalism reported at Columbia in the past year.

 In February and March 2020, swastikas were found painted on the 16th floor of East Campus on three separate occasions.
 Additionally, in November 2018, a Jewish professor at Teachers College found her office vandalized with swastikas and anti-Semitic slurs.
 Barnard and Columbia administrations have consistently condemned these acts, but their searches for the perpetrators and motives have been inconclusive.
 Approximately one-quarter of the Columbia undergraduate student body is Jewish.